Titles

 One way to interpret this instruction is that you should only make claims that the data supports.
 While this is a good rule to follow, it overlooks another powerful aspect of making a claim about the data.
 If you make a claim, it will provide you guidance on how to ensure that you are designing the data visualization to support this claim.

-Consider that we want to use a slightly different title for the data visualization we have been considering.
-Perhaps we want to make the claim “Housing prices in the USA increase exponentially over time.”
+Consider that we wish to apply a slightly different title to our ongoing housing dataset example.
+Perhaps the specific claim we want to advance is: “Housing prices in the USA increase exponentially over time.”

 Other considerations for titles #